-Last year, Shattered published “Nine Secrets Your Pastor’s Wife Wishes You Knew,” an article that generated passion and empathy among readers.
-Many of the hundreds of responses came from preachers’ kids.
+When we published Nine Secrets Your Pastor’s Wife Wishes You Knew, an article that generated passion and empathy among readers, many of the hundreds of responses came from preachers’ kids.
 Some simply stated they agreed with the accuracy of the article, while others shared much more deeply intimate and personal reflections.

 It seems the contemporary church culture has created an environment where an effort to uphold godly standards from church leaders becomes a silencing of their children.
 Preachers’ kids are often given unrealistic expectations, and have even the most trivial decisions scrutinized.
 This stigma follows preachers kids, ministry staff kids, and missionary kids.

 According to a research statistic by Barna Group, over a third of preachers’ kids abandon the faith.
 This should grieve us because we, as the church, share part of the responsibility.
 The call of a preacher is both a dangerous and risky occupation.
 National studies show that 80% of preachers say the ministry affected their family negatively.

 So I made some phone calls, wrote some emails, and read hundreds of things preachers’ kids — both young (pre-teens, teens, and college students) and old (adults with families of their own) — wish the church knew.
 I promised anonymity in exchange for transparent conversation and offered a safe place to share.
 Some are still actively involved in and serve in their local church; others have abandoned the faith or the church entirely.

 Preachers’ kids have something to say to the church, and if we hope to ever change the sad reality of the preachers’ kids statistic we must first have the wisdom to listen.

 1. Being a preacher’s kid is not a negative experience.